xxpasixx/pam-osc/README.md

         },
 }
 ```
+For these CMD's there is a LED Button Feedback:
+- HIGHLIGHT
+- LOWLIGHT
+- SOLO
+- BLIND

 if you Assign quicKeys, you need to create them in MA.

 When should i use Quickey, when cmd ?